Who Cleans an RDH’s Teeth!? | Dental Cleaning Chat

 If you’ve been in a dental workplace long enough, you know that almost everybody—hygienists included—tends to get behind on their dental cleanings.
 So, when you find downtime in your day or plan a date just for your entire dental workplace to catch up on their oral care, who cleans your teeth since you’re the hygienist?!

 Who is Cleaning Whose Teeth?

 For multi-hygienist practices, the hygienists usually clean each other’s teeth.
 But if you’re in a solo hygienist practice, the dentist will usually clean your teeth.
 Finding downtime can be a little challenging, so you might want to schedule an appointment on your day off or plan a dental workplace “dental day” for the entire team.
-And it’s completely fine if you have another friend that’s a hygienist and go to their office for a cleaning.
+And it’s completely fine if you have another friend that’s a hygienist and go to their office for a dental cleaning.

 And yes, there are some hygienists who clean their own teeth.
 It’s not easy, but it’s doable!

 Whether you’re a hygienist or dentist cleaning each other’s teeth, it’s completely normal for both you as the clinician and the patient to feel a little nervous.

 Why?!
 Because for one, you’re probably thinking that the other person is over-analyzing your techniques.
 But rest assured, they’re probably more worried that you’re judging them for any buildup in their mouth.

 It’s more of a lose-lose than a win-win.
 But here’s the good news.
 When you KNOW that’s the situation, you can relax a little bit.
 Remember, everyone in the dental workplace is trying to help each other.
 And chances are, the person cleaning the other hygienist or dentist’s teeth is probably going to be way more thorough and gentler than they are with somebody who doesn’t work with them every day.